awmckinley/config/modules/dashboard/README.md

 # Information Dashboard

-Terminal-based personal information dashboards for monitoring and displaying real-time system metrics, weather, calendars, and other data feeds.
+Personal dashboards for monitoring real-time data and metrics.